 “how-to” plan a roadtrip

 Many of you have asked me how I find so much “good stuff” on these roadtrips.
+The truth is, 95% of what I “find” is pre-planned.
 If you travel old highways parallel to the interstates, you may find some interesting old things.
 But they are few and far between.
 What you are witnessing in your own town and in your own state, is happening everywhere in America.
 Old commercial strips are being replaced with a monotonous mix of chain stores.
 “Dated” mid-century buildings are being demolished for contemporary boxes.
 Neon signs are being dumpstered for plastic box signs.
 Treasures are being lost on a daily basis.
 The time to travel and see them is now!

 If you want to maximize the SPH (sights per hour) on your trips, it pays to do some research and planning.
 Here then is my “road warrior” methodology.
 I keep lists, organized by state and city, of things that I want to check out someday.
 I’ve been doing this since around 1999 so the lists for each state are huge.
-The lists are done in a Microsoft Word table.
+These lists are done in a Microsoft Word table.
 I can then sort alphabetically by city if I want to.
 I color code the rows: bright blue for “must sees”, bright yellow for “wanta see”, white for “could live without” and light yellow for “done”.
-You don’t see this on the black and white printouts shown below but it helps with putting a trip together.
+You don’t see this on the black and white printouts that I take on trips which are shown below but it helps with putting a trip together.

 I find out about all these places through magazines, books, websites, as well as Google and Flickr key word searches.
-Just before a big trip, I’ll spend days, even weeks, doing more internet searches for things that might not be on my list.
-Nevertheless, there are always the inevitable disappointments of coming home and finding out about things you missed that were just blocks away from someplace you were.
+I added to these lists — daily.
+Then, just before a big trip, I’ll spend days, even weeks, doing more internet searches for things that might not be on my list yet.
+Nevertheless, there are always the inevitable disappointments of coming home and finding out about things that I missed that were just blocks away from where I was.

 When it’s time to put together a trip, it’s pretty much a matter of plotting out things on my list with the most efficient path between them all.
+I’ll give you both methods that have worked for me.

-Sometimes it helps me to organize the best route using the “sticky system”.
-I tear small post-it notes into little strips, write a short name on them, and stick them to an atlas page.
-During the actual trips, these stickies tend to start falling off and I give in to just circling destination cities right on the atlas page in pen.
-I then draw “as the crow flies” lines right on the page which helps me pick out the most efficient path of roads.
+From this, I would organize a list from my state lists so that I could just bang down through things in order while I was on the road.
+During the actual trips, these stickies tended to fall off.
+I gave in to just circling destination cities right on the atlas page in pen.
+I then drew “as the crow flies” lines right on the page which helped me to pick out the most efficient path of roads.

-I do pretty much the same thing for printed city maps using pen instead of post-its.
+I did pretty much the same thing for printed city maps using just pen instead of the stickies.
 Here’s a particularly dense map full of destinations.
 A GPS system could never give me this kind of at-a-glance information.

-This kind of map is used as an overview.
-I’ll paper clip more detailed maps behind it when there are places bunched together or street names are not shown.
-I usually cross out the places in pen as I “do” them and/or remove the post-its from the atlas.
-This helps me make sure I don’t miss something and gives me a tiny sense of accomplishment.
+This kind of map was used as an overview.
+I paper-clipped more detailed maps behind it when there were places bunched together or street names were not shown.
+I put an “X” next to the place on my list and then crossed out the places on the map as I did them.
+This helped me to make sure I didn’t miss something and gave me a tiny sense of accomplishment.

-Some towns may have just a stop or two.
-The maps for these destinations just needs to be detailed enough to give the highway and street info to get me there.
+Some towns had just a stop or two.
+The maps for those destinations just needed to be detailed enough to give the highway and street info to get me there.

-Working with the my master list and these maps, I then order all the stops into a trip list.
-The maps are put in the same order as this list.
-Therefore, during the trip, I can just focus on driving and taking photos.
+Working with the my list and these maps, I then ordered all the stops into a trip list.
+The maps were put in the same order as this list.
+Therefore, during the trip, I could just focus on driving and taking photos.

 As you can see, I scribble notes on these lists during the trip.
-These notes are entered on the master list when I get home (places that are missing or possibly have a bad address, a new place that I found that wasn’t on the list, a change in business name, etc.).
+These notes are entered on the master list when I get home (places or things that are gone, a new place that I found that wasn’t on the list, a change in business name, etc.).

-I hope this helps you develop your own strategies for getting the most out of your travels.
+I hope this helps you develop your own strategies for getting the most out of your roadtrips.
 Enjoy!